Aru321/Aru321.github.io/contents/home.md

-Pinxian Zeng received his B.Eng. and M.S. degrees from Sichuan University.
+Pinxian Zeng received his B.S. and M.ENG. degrees from Sichuan University.
 He is currently a Ph.D. candidate in Computer Science at the Faculty of Science and Technology, University of Macau.
 His primary research interests focus on computer vision, medical image analysis, and medical/biometric image restoration.

 #### Contact